 RMH divested Cerebos South Africa in the 1980s.

 RHM sold its 70 percent stake in Cerebos Pacific to Suntory of Japan for £186 million in 1990.

-The Greatham factory was closed with the loss of 180 jobs in 2001.
-The 18 acre site had latterly concentrated on the production of Sharwood’s sauces and chutneys and Atora suet.
+The 18-acre Greatham site was closed with the loss of 180 jobs in 2001.

 RHM was acquired by Premier Foods for £1.2 billion in 2007.